mein-lee/earnament-project/README.md

-# Randomly Generating giveaway winners
+# Randomly Generating Giveaway Winners

 ## Background Overview
 As part of a social media marketing campaign for my small handcrafted jewelry business, I hosted a giveaway on Instagram where three participants will be randomly selected to win free earrings.
 Participants enter by filling out a market survey form (code for survey's data analysis in another repository).